PetyaPetrova96/NLP_project/README.md

-# Named Entity Recognition (NER) Comparative Analysis: BiLSTM vs. BERT
+# Cross-Domain Comparison of BERT and BiLSTM for Performing NER

 ## Introduction

 Named Entity Recognition (NER) is a fundamental task in Natural Language Processing (NLP), involving the extraction and classification of named entities from text.
-However, NER presents challenges due to language ambiguity, inconsistencies in annotations, and the presence of unfamiliar words.
 In this project, we aim to compare the performance of two generations of deep learning models for NER, specifically focusing on their ability to generalize to unseen data domains.

 ## Goal

 Our primary goal is to assess how two prominent deep learning models, Bidirectional Long Short-Term Memory (BiLSTM) and Bidirectional Encoder Representations from Transformers (BERT), perform in NER tasks across different text genres.
-We seek to investigate their generalizability by evaluating their performance on datasets representing diverse domains.

 ## Methodology